Five major manufacturers and suppliers of Amateur Radio Equipment have made significant contributions to the VOA Museums and station WC8VOA.

 Bob Heil and Heil Sound have contributed four microphones for our station.
 The first is a vintage broadcast microphone replica complete with a cast VOA nameplate on the top of the microphone.
 While it appears vintage, it is made specifically for amateur use, and is connected to the TS-590S.
 Another microphone, mounted on a boom assembly, is connected to the IC-9100.
 Both microphones have switch attachments for push to talk operation.
 Recent additions are a Pro-7 headset, and a PR-77 desk mic.
 These are moved between transceivers per each operators preference.

 MFJ has contributed a Cushcraft A4S beam antenna.
 This a four element beam for operation on 10m, 15m, and 20m.
-It has been mounted on the temporary 60 ft. tower mounted on a construction trailer at the east end of the VOA building.
+It has been mounted on the temporary 60 ft. tower mounted on a 60 ft. tower located on the VOA switch gear structure north of the building.
 It can be used on any transceiver through connections on the antenna patch panel.

 R&L Electronics has supplied several switching power supplies for equipment operation, plus numerous miscellaneous cables and connectors needed for installation of the new equipment.
-WCARA owes Roger Smallwood many thanks for assisting in obtaining the equipment grants from Icom, Heil, Kenwood, and MFJ.
+WCARA owes Roger Smallwood many thanks for assisting in obtaining the equipment grants from Icom, Heil, Kenwood, MFJ and Yaesu.

 A photo of the operating area is part of the slide show at the top of our pages.